rsnpj/notes-site/notes/Year_1/Computer_Systems/Digital_Electronics_and_Machine_Architecture/MIPS.md

 -   Smaller is faster

-    -   MIPS includes only a small number of registers
+    -   MIPS includes only a few registers

         | Name        | Register No | Usage                   |
         | ----------- | ----------- | ----------------------- |